 • No Azure DNS standalone.
 Same gap as Route53.

 • Low adoption across the board.
-Most servers have single-digit or zero GitHub stars.
-Community validation is minimal.
+Most community servers have single-digit or zero GitHub stars.
+The shift toward official/commercial MCP servers (NameSilo, GoDaddy, Instant Domain Search, WhoisXML API) may reduce this concern over time.

 • No DNS propagation monitoring.
 No server specifically tracks whether DNS changes have propagated globally — you’d need to combine a management server with Globalping to verify changes took effect.